artpolikarpov/fotorama/src/partials/documents/customize/initialization/index.html.md

       <img src="2.jpg">
     </div>

-And turn it on manually:
+...and turn it on manually:

     $(function () {
       $('.fotorama').fotorama();